hosuaby/Leaflet.SmoothMarkerBouncing/README.md

 - **contractSpeed** - contracting speed coefficient, *default: 52*
 - **shadowAngle** - shadow inclination angle (radians), *default: - Math.PI / 4*
 - **elastic** - activate contract animation when marker touch the ground, *default: true*
-- **exclusif** - when it's true, stops the bouncing of other markers when this one starts to bounce.
+- **exclusive** - when it's true, stops the bouncing of other markers when this one starts to bounce.
 If another marker start to bounce after, this marker stops. *default: false*

 Compatibility
 -------------